To study the preparation and analysis of pedigree chart.

 - Examples of such disorders might include thalassemia, sickle cell anaemia, etc.

-- Students understands about pedigree chart.
+- Students understand about pedigree chart.

 - Students come to know about the different traits and related disorders.